peconia/microbit-playground.github.io/programs/medium/_posts/2016-02-17-snow-flake.md

 ---

 This program builds a random 3x3 image for the display.
 This then rotated 45&deg; 3 times fro each corner of the micro:bit.

-Note: this is really tricky.
-Easily a ninja but I need something to hold the place!

 {% highlight python %}
 {% include_relative 2016-02-17-snow-flake.py %}